JyotirS420/Semester-Resources/README.md

-# Semester-Resources
+# Semester Resources
-Semester Wise Resources for B.Tech CSE at IIITD
+Semester Wise Resources for B.Tech CSE at IIIT-D.

 ### General Notes:
 1. These are only the resources I referred to.
-There are a lot more resources available out there that may work just as well.
+There are obviously a lot more resources available out there.
-2. Check for the edition of the book being referred.
+2. Check for the edition of the book being referred to in your case.
-3. Sometimes random videos can help in understanding specific concepts, I've included some of them below but not all.
+3. Sometimes random videos can help in understanding some concepts, so try to look for such videos.